3 steps to creating an insight-driven digital marketing report

-Monitoring, tracking and reporting on marketing campaigns is both an essential and valuable process that enables marketers to evaluate performance and understand what works, what could be improved and the overall impact on the business.
-Whilst reporting templates can be helpful, every business and campaign is different, and one size does not always fit all.
+Monitoring, tracking and reporting on marketing campaigns is both an essential and valuable process that enables marketers to understand what works, what could be improved, and the overall impact on the business.
+What are the key performance questions in your digital marketing report that you need to drive your data-driven marketing strategy?

 Introducing key performance questions

 In 2014, marketing consultant Bernard Marr felt that organizations were often jumping straight into designing indicators before being clear about what they really needed to know.
 As a response to this ongoing challenge, he introduced the concept of key performance questions (KPQs) to bridge the gap between strategic objectives and KPIs.